serokell/ariadne/docs/usage-tui.md

 - Hashes start with `#` (`#af879787af97b77c8866c655ddd666a77765565bbf98989898989898`).
 For example,
   wallet identifiers (denoted as `WalletId` below) are hashes.

 Let's first cover `Knit` commands that are not related to cryptocurrency.
-There are not many:
+There are not many of them:

 - `L`: create a list of things.
 Call it with any number of arguments, which may be of different
     types: